sbajala/MyFinalProject/README.md

  - SQLite

  ## Description
+ The goal behind the application is to help users keep track of their reading list by indicating which books are in progess, not started, or completed.
+Users are able to add notes where they can indicate pages to read or reminders. <br/>
- Users are able to do the following:
+ In summary, Users are able to do the following:
  - Add books to their reading list
  - View details of books in their reading list
  - Edit a book's details